dipampaul17/dipampaul17/README.md

 ## about me

-bridging the gap between tech and strategy at carnegie mellon university. currently diving deep into software product management and ai governance.
+bridging the gap between tech and strategy at carnegie mellon university. currently interested in ai agentic architectures and ai governance.

 ## what i'm up to